- Email: email@example.com

 In just a decade of astounding growth, the Internet has reached a critical mass that attracts millions of consumers and a huge amount of money into an ever-expanding virtual shopping mall.
 Businesses attach great importance to e-commerce because of the ease and price at which goods and services are bought and sold across jurisdictions.
 One of the biggest concerns in these transactions is that of the payment of consumption tax.

-The research aims to examine the history and definition of the digital economy and capture its contribution to economic growth and thus implications on taxation.
-The measurement of the digital economy remains a priority area.
+The research examines the definition of the digital economy and capture its contribution to economic growth and thus implications on taxation, specifically VAT.

 I will also study and verify the issues of taxation for both tech giants and SMEs – their changing business models and influence on consumption taxes.
 The difficulties it gives rise to under the following situations: - where there is no concept of fixed establishment and thus quantifying consumption of intangibles and then moving onto the overlapping definition of goods and services itself.

-Every such policy is generic and should be so that it can be adapted to suit the revenue needs of a government, or the socio-economic conditions and mindset of the people of a particular country.
-This will involve a case study of India and the taxation changes it has gone through and is still seeing for the Digital Economy.
+Every such policy is generic and should be, so that it can be adapted to suit the revenue needs of a government, or the socio-economic conditions and mindset of the people of a particular country following the NOSFA approach.
+The research uses India as case study or example to demonstrate the taxation changes it has gone through and is still seeing for the digital economy as a developing country.

 I completed my BA LLB (5 years Integrated programme) from the School of Law, Christ University, Bangalore, India in 2012.
 I already had an offer in place from Durham University, UK.
 I went ahead and did my LLM from Durham Law School, and graduated in 2014.
 My thesis was on tax laws, specifically the advent of GST in India (which was not in legislation then).